A remarkable trio – Nymph, Dream and Emerald Lakes – is the best hike to feast your eyes on alpine terrain of Rocky Mountain National Park, Colorado.

 The Best Time to Hike to Nymph, Dream, and Emerald Lakes

 The Nymph, Dream, Emerald Lakes Trail is open all year round.
-The well-trodden path is well maintained and can be walked along whether it’s raining outside or the sun is shining.
+The well-trodden path is well maintained and can be walked along whether it’s raining outside or the sun is shining brightly.

-Snowy conditions in Rocky Mountain National Park, however, are responsible for a rather difficult hike to Nymph, Dream, and especially Emerald Lake in winter.
+Snowy conditions in Rocky Mountain National Park, however, are to blame for a rather difficult hike to Nymph, Dream, and especially Emerald Lake in winter.
 The hikers may want to get snowshoes before heading into the wildness at this time.

 Tips for Better Experiences during the Hike to Nymph, Dream, and Emerald Lakes